varun2264/MNProximityManager-Android-SDK/README.md

 To understand why you have to add all these components to your Manifest you should know that _APM_'s heavy duty is based on an underlying service capable of monitoring the environment on background, ranging on foreground, sendind statistics and downloading relevant content when a beacon is found.
 So, all these components assist the _APM_'s forementioned service to get the job done: booting, staying awake and scanning the environment with a minimal footprint on the device battery life.

-The final step of the setup is to create a properties file in **assets/properties/mobiquity.properties** where you will place your api key and secret that you got from the [management panel](http://panel.mobiquitynetworks.com).
+The final step of the setup is to create a properties file in **assets/properties/mobiquity.properties** where you will place your App key and secret that you got from the [Mobiquity Networks Management Panel](http://panel.mobiquitynetworks.com).

 ```